Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 How Guaranteed Issue Life Insurance Works

-But, carriers that offer guaranteed issue life insurance do not know the health status of applicants.
-So, they put a “waiting period” on the death benefit.
+So, companies put a “waiting period” on the death benefit.

 Usually, that waiting period is 2 years.